-Subsidiary Risk: the risk that, by investing in the Subsidiary, the Fund is indirectly exposed to the risks associated with the Subsidiary's investments.
-The Subsidiary is not registered under the Investment Company Act of 1940, as amended (the "1940 Act") and may not be subject to all the investor protections of the 1940 Act.
-There is no guarantee that the investment objective of the Subsidiary will be achieved
+Subsidiary Risk: the risk that, by investing in certain Underlying PIMCO Funds that invest in a subsidiary (each a "Subsidiary"), the Fund is indirectly exposed to the risks associated with a Subsidiary's investments.
+The Subsidiaries are not registered under the 1940 Act and may not be subject to all the investor protections of the 1940 Act.
+There is no guarantee that the investment objective of a Subsidiary will be achieved